 - Contribute to addressing community-identified needs by supporting innovative projects, and

 - Develop a supportive cohort of students working together to create positive social impact.

 Fellowship recipients enroll in a service-learning course on project management during the spring semester of the fellowship year and receive up to $1,500 to help launch their project.
 They also gain access to professional development funds, support from APPLES students and staff and invaluable leadership training and personal development.

-Up to six team fellowships are awarded each fall for the following calendar year.
+Up to six team fellowships are awarded each fall for the following calendar year (January – December) with applications due in October.
 After completing the fellowship year, teams can reapply for a second year of funding of up to $1,000.

 Academic and Community Connections

 Members of the fellowship teams will be enrolled in PLCY130, a one-credit service-learning course offered through the Department of Public Policy.
 The course focuses on the knowledge, resources and strategies for successfully launching and sustaining community-based projects.
 Fellows will learn about techniques in applied research, team recruitment, project management, strategy and planning.
 They will also gain connections to leading social entrepreneurs and community leaders in the area through class visits and personal introductions.